Dictionary » Negative Words » Coldness – Meaning, Definition, Synonyms and Antonyms

 Meanings of Coldness

 ‘Coldness’ refers to the condition of low temperature or a lack of warmth.
-Emotionally, it signifies detachment, indifference, or lack of affection, making it a term used to describe both physical sensations and interpersonal behavior.
+Emotionally, it often suggests detachment, indifference, or a lack of affection, so it can describe both physical sensations and interpersonal behavior.

 Definition